OpenDDS/OpenDDS/support.md

 [Remedy's RS_Year support](https://www.remedy.nl/services/opensource-support.html) provides you and your team the assistance you need using a pre-purchased pool of hours.

 Remedy IT also offers [training courses](https://www.remedy.nl/training/overview.html) in communication middleware and frameworks, including the OpenDDS project.
-Ccourses are offered as open enrollment, but on request, can also be delivered at your location.
+Courses are offered as open enrollment, but on request, can also be delivered at your location.

 ## Community Support